A Novel M-Estimator for Robust PCA: Exact and Near Subspace Recovery by GMS

 \subsection{Conditions for Handling the Three Enemies}

 We introduce additional assumptions on the data to address the three types of enemies.
-We denote the sets of exact inliers and outliers by $\sX_1$ and $\sX_0$ respectively, i.e., $\sX_1=\sX\cap\rmL^*$ and $\sX_0=\sX\setminus\rmL^*$.
+We denote the sets of exact inliers and outliers by $\sX_1$ and $\sX_0$ respectively, that is, $\sX_1=\sX\cap\rmL^*$ and $\sX_0=\sX\setminus\rmL^*$.
 The following two conditions simultaneously address both type 1 and type 3 enemies:

 A lower bound on the common LHS of both~\eqref{eq:condition1} and~\eqref{eq:condition2} is designed to avoid type 1 enemies.
 This common LHS is a weak version of the permeance statistics, which was defined in (3.1) of \citet{LMTZ2012} as follows: